MethodsAndPractices/vsteam/.docs/Add-VSTeamKubernetesEndpoint.md

 ## DESCRIPTION

-The cmdlet adds a new connection between TFS/AzD and a Kubernetes cluster using kubeconfig json.
+The cmdlet adds a new connection between Azure DevOps and a Kubernetes cluster using kubeconfig json.

 This is only used when using the Kubernetes tasks.